 And when you grab a seat at the bar for Happy Hour between 4 and 7 p.m., half-price appetizers and daily drink specials are sure to keep you around to enjoy the evening entertainment, including live jazz on Thursdays, a different DJ every Friday, and live blues on Saturdays.

 While keeping the food and drink menus and entertainment schedules fresh, Tarrant’s preserves many of the aesthetic qualities of the former pharmacy.
 A stained glass window reads “Tarrant’s” and the original drugstore logo is prominently display under a neon martini glass.
 Scuffs mark up the original hardwood floors that have not undergone restoration.
 An amalgamation of different colored woods that line the walls, bar, and booths show off the venue’s shabby-chic style.
-And modern light fixtures mixed with old-time crystal chandeliers continue the theme of classic with a modern twist.
+The linear suspension lighting is almost as if the modern light fixtures are mixed with old-time crystal chandeliers, and that continues the theme of classic with a modern twist.

 It’s this warm, inviting atmosphere that defines Tarrant’s, and attracts the restaurant’s diverse clientele.
 Whether enjoying a meal after exploring Richmond’s First Friday art scene, or having a few drinks before a sold-out show at The National, Tarrant’s makes visitors young and old, professional and casual, feel welcome with its small-town, neighborhood ambience.

 “The staff is friendly, the menu is ginormous and it’s consistently excellent,” says patron Holly Lucas.